Gatekeeper Trainings and Suicide Prevention

 Anyone can help prevent suicide by learning the risks, warning signs, and how to intervene.
-REACH© is the name of the UNO suicide prevention gatekeeper training program designed to help the UNO community prevent suicide by teaching faculty, staff, and students how to recognize signs and how to intervene in a crisis.
+The UNO suicide prevention gatekeeper training program is designed to help the UNO community prevent suicide by teaching faculty, staff, and students how to recognize signs and how to intervene in a crisis.

-*A REACH© Training is not a clinical mental health training.
+*A Gatekeeper Training is not a clinical mental health training.
 It does not teach suicide assessment or intervention strategies, nor is it a comprehensive training on suicide risk.

-UNO offers REACH© Training to students, faculty, and staff.
+UNO offers training to students, faculty, and staff.

 Request a Training